patrickmaynard/code-plunge/README.md

 * Add a method for generating a screenshot and posting it to social media along with a score (again, acknowledging somewhere that the scores might be hacked on the frontend)
 * Move question definitions to /questions/php.json and make sure the language attribute is now being read from that json
+* Abstract your dexie logic into a DexieJsonQuestionProvier.js file.
+This will allow more flexibility if we ever decide to change database providers
 * Now that you've abstracted things into json, add 5 Python functions and recruit for other Python contributors on the NICAR list
 * Add more functions -- try to get up to the top 20 in each language!